 In this article, we will discuss the best network simulation tools.
 During the initial learning phase, you may not arrange all networking devices, so it is recommended to install network simulation software to practice and learn networking.
-Simulation tools, helps you to understand the traffic flow.
-In the modern computing era, these tools give you real-time experience.
-The beauty of these tools that they are cross-platform, so you can install it in Windows as well as Linux.
+Simulation tools, help you to understand the traffic flow.
+In the modern computing era, these tools give you a real-time experience.
+The beauty of these tools is that they are cross-platform, so you can install them in Windows as well as Linux.
 So, let’s start!

 Best Simulation Tools for Computer Networking

 Cisco Packet Tracer is proprietary software that allows you to run Cisco platform devices.
 It is lightweight software and by default, Cisco devices are preloaded into it.
 It is a cross-platform software, so it can be installed in Windows, Linux, and Mac OS.